Zhouzhuang, Jiangsu Province, China

 October 20, 2013

-Picturesque towns dot the waterlogged Yangtze basin between Shanghai and Suzhou.
-Collectively known as “Venice of the East” for their capillary network of canals, gondolas gliding through stone bridges, narrow cobblestone alleys, and riverside houses directly accessible from the water, these water towns are ancient, of which Zhouzhuang, established almost a millennium ago, is the oldest.
+Picturesque towns dotted the waterlogged Yangtze basin between Shanghai and Suzhou.
+Collectively known as “Venice of the East” for their capillary network of canals, gondolas gliding through stone bridges, narrow cobblestone alleys, and riverside houses directly accessible from the water, these water towns were ancient, of which Zhouzhuang, established almost a millennium ago, was the oldest.

 Almost inconspicuous amid the display, the artist hunched over his worktable, lost in creative reverie, illustrating yet another town scene on a spread-out fan.
 I wouldn’t have intruded, but, before I could avert my gaze, he looked up and bid me welcome.
 The artist was his own agent, after all.
 Language barrier be damned, he pointed at his name written in Chinese characters on his artworks.
 I drew a blank, betraying my illiteracy.
 He read his name out loud, Wang…Chong…Zhou, deliberately drawing out each syllable, and thus we were acquainted.

 I picked up an elegant folding fan as a souvenir for my mother.
 Mr. Wang, however, explained through a bilingual Taiwanese tourist who had dropped in, that, in ancient times, folding fans were used by men and rigid ones by women.
 Perhaps folding fans could slip into pockets easily when men were out on the road, a design feature unnecessary for fans used at home where women mostly stayed.
 I chose to be historically accurate and bought the rigid fan.